mrshendy/neopos/public/assets/libs/sortablejs/README.md

  * Supports touch devices and [modern](http://caniuse.com/#search=drag) browsers (including IE9)
  * Can drag from one list to another or within the same list
- * CSS animation when moving items
+ * CSS animation when moving products
  * Supports drag handles *and selectable text* (better than voidberg's html5sortable)
  * Smart auto-scrolling
  * Advanced swap detection